aipie/bike-share/README.md

 ### Ride Type & Context

-Ride Type & Context (How do trip characteristics differ between casual and member riders?)
+_Ride Type & Context (How do trip characteristics differ between casual and member riders?)_

-Differences in the type of bike used (if applicable, e.g., classic vs. e-bike).
+_Differences in the type of bike used (if applicable, e.g., classic vs. e-bike)._

-Are casual rides more likely to be one-way vs. round trips?
+_Are casual rides more likely to be one-way vs. round trips?_

-Are casual trips more dispersed, while member trips are more structured (e.g., more similar start/end locations per trip)?
+_Are casual trips more dispersed, while member trips are more structured (e.g., more similar start/end locations per trip)?_

 * **Electric bikes were the most popular for both members and casual riders**.
 The three types of bicycles available are: Classic, electric bikes, and electric scooters.
 Electric bikes were the most popular for members and casual riders, with 1.84 million rides taken by members and 1.04 million by casual riders.
 Classic bikes were also widely used, with 1.8 million rides by members and 982,930 by casual riders.
 Interestingly, electric scooters were much less popular, particularly among members, with only 56,145 rides, compared to 81,468 rides taken by casual riders.

+***Casual riders frequently take loop rides, often returning to the same station**.
+At Streeter Dr & Grand Ave, 16.8% of rides start and end at the same location, while at DuSable Lake Shore Dr & Monroe St, this rises to 20%.
+Many of these stations are near major tourist destinations, such as Navy Pier and Oak Street Beach, suggesting that casual riders are primarily using the bikes for sightseeing or leisure rather than commuting.
+In contrast, members overwhelmingly take one-way trips, indicating a stronger focus on transportation rather than recreation.

 * **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.